 2.7 Picture Resource Pane

 The accepted picture types to import are *.jpg, *.png, non animated *.gif and *.bmp files.
 When importing a picture, the picture is converted into the 565 16 bit color format used by Nextion.
 In Basic and Enhanced models: Nextion is not a graphics card, as such transparency and in picture animation is not supported.
 In native 16-bit color, picture resources consume 16 bits per pixel, or width x height x 2 bytes.
-In Intelligent models: Nextion now supports transparency and image compression allowing more picture resources for the same space, the 2 bytes per pixel formula does not apply.
+In Discovery models: some image compression is achieved breaking the traditional 2 byte per pixel formula and allowing more pictures in the same amount of flash compared to Basic and Enhanced models.
+In Intelligent models: Nextion now supports transparency and configurable image compression allowing more picture resources for the same space, the 2 bytes per pixel formula does not apply.

 Exporting a picture resource is accessed by highlighting a the picture resource, right clicking and selecting Export.
-The available picture formats for export are *.jpg, *.png and *.bmp.
+The available picture formats for export are *.jpg, *.png and *.bmp as per the resource being exported.
 Note that *.jpg may save space but is a lossy format: once the data is lost, it is lost.
-Note that exporting multiple pictures is with the naming convention picture resource #.png.
-Exporting will overwrite a pre-existing file.
+Note that exporting pictures is with the naming convention picture resource #.format.
+Exporting will no longer overwrite a pre-existing file as it once did, but will now append a _# format to the filename portion where the higher appended number is the latest exported.

 A picture resource has the following limitations: